 Hello Secret Community!

 In this post, we’re going to take a closer look at some of the features currently available in StarShell, and how users might leverage them to transact quicker, trace the flow of information, enhance their privacy, and improve their overall experience on the network.
+The StarShell team has stated that this is only the beginning, and that users should expect many new features to be added over time!

 First and foremost, StarShell is a privacy-oriented wallet designed to improve the user experience on Secret Network.
 It has been engineered from the ground up to maximize the security of user funds and the privacy of user data.
 Let’s start with the novel privacy and security features StarShell introduces, most of which do not exist in any other Cosmos wallet.